Título del artículo

 Incomplete Application

-One of the most common reasons for an I-485 denial is an incomplete application.
-Missing documents or not providing enough evidence to support your application can lead to a rejection.
+One of the most frequent causes for an I-485 denial is an incomplete application.
+An application may be rejected if:

 Get free and fast advice via WhatsApp for any questions you have!